TV Tropes Needs Your Help

 - Caius Ballad from Final Fantasy XIII-2 possesses the Heart of Chaos, which makes him immortal and also connects him to the goddess Etro.
 If he dies, so does she.
 This actually happens at the end of the game..
 Due to him being the overseer of the world's timeline, he has gained vast knowledge of every possible scenario and uses it to his advantage.

-- BlazBlue seems to be fond of these types of villains, because all of it's known villains are this in some way, shape, or form, with two of them having carried out their plans with few flaws as of the end of Continuum Shift.
+- BlazBlue seems to be fond of these types of villains, because all of it's known villains are this in some way, shape, or form.
+Two of them prove to be not so invincible after all in Chronophantasma, though.

 - Relius Clover has remained enigmatic in his ability to plan ahead and outfit Ignis accordingly, and while he has little direct impact on the story, it's safe to say that a large portion of the Evil Plan is of his creation. note Further, while Relius avoids conflict most of the time, almost any time someone fights him, they either get subdued and/or apprehended, or it's time for a Bad Ending.
 The exception is Valkenhayn, who thrashes him enough to force him to withdraw, but not enough to derail the plan.
-But even then, in Chronophantasma, Relius returns the favor and thoroughly thrashed Valkenhayn, only stopped because of time reset.
+In Chronophantasma, while Ragna and Noel (followed by Makoto and Tsubaki) help Bang hold off Relius, Litchi and Carl, it isn't until Valkenhayn intervenes that Bang gets to use the Lynchpin and Rettenjou on his terms, effectively scuttling Relius' plans completely and leaving him a broken shell of a man leashed by his own pawns for the sake of saving people he never had any intention of aiding - whether this holds in the last act is yet to be seen.